semgrep/docs/docs/intro/running-scale.rst

 Pushing to r2c
 --------------

+Before we can run analysis at scale, we need to upload the analyzer to ``r2c``.

-Uploading our analyzer is simple.
+Uploading an analyzer is simple.
 In :doc:`creating`, we logged in to the r2c system, so we already have our credentials to push analyzers to r2c.
 Once published, though, analyzer versions can't be unpublished, so we should take a quick look at our analyzer to make sure everything is ready to go.
 For larger analyzers, this would be the time to also run all of our unit tests and integration